 Landlords often evict their tenants before putting the house on the market.
-They assume this is the fastest route to a successful sale because it is what potential buyers want.
+They assume that potential buyers don’t want a sitting tenant and, therefore, that this is the fastest route to a successful sale.

 But landlords should seriously consider the alternative.
 A good sitting tenant can be a significant asset for sellers: the buyer will have a reliable rental income from day one.